bmckay-RV/CodingCurriculum/README.md

 Then, install Homebrew.
 In the terminal you just used, type:

-> ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+> /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh